-Roberta Hill, Invasive Aquatic Species Program Director, Maine VLMP
+Roberta Hill, Invasive Aquatic Species Program Director, LSM

-Twenty-three Maine waterways (encompassing forty-six distinct waterbodies) are known to be infested with invasive aquatic plants.
+As of January 2019, thirty-one lakes and ponds, and fourteen stream or river segments are known to be infested with one or more invasive aquatic species.
 Variable water-milfoil is still the most widespread of the known invasive aquatic plants in Maine.
-Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, European naiad and hydrilla.
+Other invasive aquatic plants present in Maine include curly-leaf pondweed, Eurasian water-milfoil, spiny (European) naiad, hydrilla and European frogbit.
+Five additional invasive aquatic plant species (not yet known to occur in Maine) have been listed by Maine law as imminent threats to our State.

 The increased awareness of existing or new infestations, the alarming rate of advance of some invasive populations, and the significant challenges that arise when one takes on the task of controlling aquatic invaders have all contributed to a growing sense of urgency, perhaps even something more akin to panic.
 It is not surprising that, in the midst of this deepening climate of concern, the hunt should intensify for the proverbial "silver bullet" that will, if not kill the offending invader once and for all, at least diminish it to the point that it no longer poses a significant threat.
 It is in this context that some are now asking about the possibility of expanding the use of aquatic herbicides to control the invaders.
-Some commonly asked questions are "Why can't we just kill the plants with herbicides?" or "Other states routinely use aquatic herbicides to control invasive aquatic plants: Why aren't herbicides more widely used in Maine?"
+Some commonly asked questions are "Why can't we just kill the plants with herbicides?" or "Other states routinely use aquatic herbicides to control invasive aquatic plants: Why aren't herbicides more widely used in Maine?".